sunfishcode/c-ward/eyra/README.md

 ## Background

-Eyra is similar to [Mustang] and uses the same underlying code, but instead of using a custom target and -Z build-std, Eyra just by needs users to add `-nostartfiles` to their link line, such as via build.rs in the example.
+Eyra is similar to [Mustang] and uses the same underlying code, but instead of using a custom target and -Z build-std, Eyra just needs users to add `-nostartfiles` to their link line, such as via build.rs in the example.

 Like Mustang, Eyra currently runs on Rust Nightly on Linux on x86-64, x86,